joinpursuit/AC_4_Web/units/react/lessons/react_router_2/react_router_2.md

    ...
 ```

 Once we have the `id`, we use the `petAPI` to get the pet with this id.
-As there is not guaranty that a pet will be found (the user is able to enter any random id in the address bar) - the returned value may be `undefined`:
+As there is no guarantee that a pet will be found (the user is able to enter any random id in the address bar) - the returned value may be `undefined`:

 ```jsx
 renderPet = props => {